SA Pathology: History

 The organisation was established as the Institute of Medical and Veterinary Science (IMVS) in the late 1930s.

 The Institute began as an offshoot of the Royal Adelaide Hospital laboratories, being located in Frome Road nearby, in what used to be South Australia's principal teaching hospital precinct.
 RAH Superintendent and Dean of Medicine Sir Trent Champion de Crespigny created a combined laboratory services with clinical pathology training and medical research in one facility.
 Dr. E. Weston Hurst was appointed its first director in 1937, leaving the role in 1943.

 In the 1970s, the Forensic Pathology and Biology divisions relocated, eventually becoming Forensic Science SA.
 There was growth and diversification in the 1980s, as the relationships with the RAH and the University of Adelaide were strengthened.

 Following a review recommending the creation of separate science research laboratories, with new developments being integrated into IMVS and RAH, the Hanson Institute was established in the early 1990s.

 In 2008 IMVS merged with the pathology department of the Women's and Children's Hospital and Flinders Medical Centre's South Path, with the resulting organisation being renamed SA Pathology.
-Also in that year, the Centre for Cancer Biology (CCB) was established within SA Pathology.
+The inaugural Executive Director of SA Pathology was Professor Ruth Salom.
+Also in that year, the Centre for Cancer Biology (CCB) was established within SA Pathology. with the inaugural co directors of the Centre being Professor Angel Lopez and Professor Sharad Kumar, the centre was officially launched by Professor Ian Fraser.